 - argue for key components needed and plan for the control of communicable diseases

-- develop programs for prevention and management of maternal and child health, including acute malnutrition.
+- plan interventions for prevention and management of maternal and child health, including acute malnutrition.

 The course comprises a total of eight weeks (estimated to 12 credits), of combined campus and web based learning.